xiaow6/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

   - Number of iteration.
   - Number of hidden layers `L`.
   - Number of hidden units `n`.
-  - Choice of activation functions.
+  - Choice of activation functions, but a[l] is not.
-- You have to try values yourself of hyper parameters.
+- You have to try values yourself of hyper parameters because you don't know in advance which hyperparameter works better.
 - In the earlier days of DL and ML learning rate was often called a parameter, but it really is (and now everybody call it) a hyperparameter.
+- For computer vision, NLP, ad recommendation or other applications, you can't just use one set of hyperparameters for all applications, you have to try a range of hyperparameters.
+This is a disappointing aspect of deep learning.
+And over months, you should try to find better hyperparameters for your algorithm because the dataset, CPU, GPU may change, your best hyperparameter at that time may not still be the best choice.
 - On the next course we will see how to optimize hyperparameters.

 ### What does this have to do with the brain